steadybit/extension-kubernetes/extadvice/memory_limit/implemented.md

-When your service ${target.steadybit.label} uses too much memory, it will be limited by the configured memory limit.
+Kubernetes will limit the memory usage of ${target.steadybit.label} based on the configured memory limit, preventing other pods on the same node from becoming unstable.